 Rising temperatures just beg for an ice cream scoop or two to cool down and prep for the summer days ahead.
 Yes, you could buy your own vegan pints, but what about when you’re craving something beyond cookies ‘n’ cream in Ben & Jerry’s territory?
-Perhaps you’re craving a s’mores ice cream, filled with vegan marshmallows, graham crackers, and chocolate chips swirled into a toasted marshmallow almond-milk ice cream.
-For essential tips on creating your own frozen indulgences, we turn to Hannah Kaminsky, the wünderkind behind the cookbook, Vegan à la Mode.
+Perhaps you’re craving a s’mores ice cream, filled with vegan marshmallows, graham crackers, and chocolate chips swirled into a toasted marshmallow almond milk ice cream.
+For essential tips on creating your own frozen indulgences, we turn to Hannah Kaminsky, the wünderkind behind the cookbooks, Vegan à la Mode and Super Vegan Scoops!.
 She concocts flavors that you’ll wish you’d dreamed up first (Thai Iced Tea Ice Cream, we’re looking at you).
 Kaminsky shares her best tricks for making quality homemade creations and even how to make your dessert sans ice cream maker.

 1. Use the right non-dairy milk as your base.

 Kaminsky says that you’ll get the best results from dairy-free counterparts that are higher in fat such as canned coconut milk.
 She typically uses almond milk as her base, but other non-dairy milks can work (steer clear of rice milk because it tends to be too watery).

 2. You can make ice cream without an ice cream maker.